 - Initially valid for 6 years and provides for work and travel authorization;

 - After 10 total years can apply for permanent residency.
-Must do another background check, prove making enough money, speak English, and another $1000 fine;
+Must do another background check, prove to make enough money, speak English, and another $1000 fine;

 - Once receive residency three more years and can apply for citizenship meaning best case scenario 13 years for citizenship;